johntyty912/TwilioVideo/doc/TWILIO_VIDEO_KMP_PLAN.md

 - **Future-proofing**: Easy to update and extend
 - **Privacy-First UX**: User controls what gets published
 - **Robust State Management**: UI always reflects reality

-**Recommendation**: Phase 2 is complete and production-ready for Android.
-Proceed with iOS implementation (Phase 3) to complete the multiplatform vision.
+- **Cross-Platform Compatibility**: Both Android and iOS implementations working seamlessly

+**Recommendation**: Both Android and iOS implementations are complete and production-ready.
+The multiplatform vision has been achieved with full feature parity across both platforms.